aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 Once you start working with code, you'll take advantage of third-party frameworks (also called "libraries" or "packages") written by other iOS developers that will make your life easier.
 For example, one library called `SDWebImage` is used to load images from the Internet asynchronously (so the UI doesn't stall), and cache them on the device (so you only have to download them once).

+### Parts of an App

+Xcode enables you to develop almost any aspect of an app in one place.
+Here are the things that we're going to need to know to be effective with building apps:

+**User Interfaces.** Interface Builder enables you to build UIs for apps in a kind of visual flowchart.
+In fact, Xcode's Interface Builder is so robust, that you can prototype entire apps and run them on your iPhone without needing to write a single line of code!
+You can drag-and-drop interface components onto screens that will adapt to the user's device size and its orientation.
+Also, Xcode has features that present code and UI side-by-side, so you can work with them together conveniently.

+**Code.** Xcode naturally gives you the ability to write code, but its integrated nature means it "understands" the code much more than a basic text editor would.
+This means you can reference Apple's documentation, jump to places where functions or classes are defined, and even get suggestions on what to write next, all from Xcode itself.
+When you're writing code, you might want to try something out before committing it to the app itself, so Xcode provides _Playgrounds,_ interactive environments that evaluate Swift code in real time.

+**Tests.** Learning to write tests (code that ensures your code runs correctly) is a major step in becoming a professional app developer.
+Xcode provides facilities to help you automatically build your app.
+Tests enable you to make changes with confidence. _And don't let anyone convince you that "moving faster" is more important!_ Writing tests empowers you to move faster, because you won't have to fix all the bugs that will result from changing untested code!

+**Assets.** These are all the media files that you need to make an app look professional and consumable by customers.
+This includes icons, videos, graphics, etc. Xcode puts them into a Media Library so you can access them from any part of the app.

+In this course, we'll introduce you to building a simple app with Interface Builder and running it in the simulator (or on your device, if you so choose).
+This will enable you to deploy app prototypes on your phone and demonstrate them to others.
+We'll also give you some resources to continue your learning and dive into powering that app with actual Swift code.

 ***

 <a name="guided-practice1"></a>
 ## Guided Practice: Navigating your Xcode environment (15 mins)

+### Create an Xcode Project

+An Xcode "project" contains everything needed to make one or more related apps.
+If you're building for iPhone, iPad, Apple TV, and a Mac, you can share code between those apps and deploy them to Apple's App Stores all from Xcode.

+### What's in an Xcode project?

+There are four file types that come with an Xcode project.

+### Introduction to Interface Builder

+#### What are Storyboards?

+Storyboards are a mechanism that enables you to compose multiple Scenes, the transitions between them, and their respective Views in a single place.

+Sitemaps that web designers draw show the structure of the site and describe the "flow" from one page to another.
+Storyboards are like this.
+It shows various screens of the app (called "Scenes"), and how one flows to into the next.
+Each line of flow (transition) from one Scene to the another is called a "Segue."

+#### View Controllers + Scenes

+View Controllers manage Views and generally represent one "Scene" of an app.
+We can attach a bunch of code to a View Controller.
+That’s where the "logic" for an app generally lives.

+#### First, disable Auto Layout.

+Auto Layout is the modern way of building responsive interfaces for iOS.
+That means that you can declare rules for how the app should adapt a user interface for multiple devices, like an iPhone SE, iPhone 6S, iPad, etc., without having to build a separate Storyboard for each device.

+Auto Layout is quite complicated.
+It gives you a lot of power as an app developer, but it hours of practice to gain the basics (and even longer to master).
+We're going to avoid it for now by using the "old school" method of automated layout called "Springs-and-Struts."

+### What are views?

 - Launch Xcode.
 - How to create a project.